BartOtten/routex/README.md

 The documentation of each extension lists any provided or required `Routex.Attrs`.

 ### Alternatives

-Create alternative routes based on `scopes` configured in a Routex backend module.
-Scopes can be nested and each scope can provide it's values to be shared with other extensions.
+Create alternative routes based on `branches` configured in a Routex backend module.
+Branches can be nested and each branch can provide it's own attributes to be shared with other extensions.

 [Alternatives Documentation](`Routex.Extension.Alternatives`)

 ### Translations